evgomes/jwt-api/README.md

 # JWT API

-This example API shows how to implement JSON Web Token authentication and authorization with ASP.NET 6, built from scratch.
+This example API shows how to implement JSON Web Token authentication and authorization with ASP.NET Core 7, built from scratch.

 ### Features
  - User registration;